-Ever broken a promise, not kept your word, or been late for an engagement?
+Ever broken a promise, failed to keep your word, or been late for an engagement?
 Of course you have.
-Now you know why many Christians are worried sick that they may fail God.
+Now you know why many Christians are worried sick that they may disappoint God.
 After all, isn’t the Bible full of exhortations to hold fast, continue, and endure to the end?
 It is – but not so that we might get something we don’t already possess in Christ.

 Uncertainty is a faith-killer.
 If you are uncertain about your eternal position how can you trust God?
-You won’t.
-If this issue isn’t settled in your heart you’ll lie awake at night wondering whether you are good enough or have done enough to impress him.
+If the issue of your eternal security isn’t settled in your heart you’ll lie awake at night wondering whether you are good enough or have done enough to impress him.
 And then you’ll set aside grace by taking out a little works insurance just to be safe.

 Insecurity about the future is just one example of the prevailing winds of unbelief that assail the church.
 If you are insecure and in doubt, know that I write so that you might repent (change your doubting and unbelieving mind) and believe the good news.
 I write so that you might trust Jesus to finish what he started.